 Equality, Diversity and Inclusion (EDI)

-Information collected by WWCSC is securely stored on a dedicated drive, and access is controlled by WWCSC’s secure access policy for the duration of a project.
-When a project has completed WWCSC revokes access to the data so the minimum access required for storage in accordance with the project’s retention period can be adhered to whilst reducing risk of subsequent use and exposure of the project data where there is no lawful basis for doing so.
+Information collected by WWEICSC is securely stored on a dedicated drive, and access is controlled by WWEICSC’s secure access policy for the duration of a project.
+When a project has completed WWEICSC revokes access to the data so the minimum access required for storage in accordance with the project’s retention period can be adhered to whilst reducing risk of subsequent use and exposure of the project data where there is no lawful basis for doing so.
 We always keep our security measures under review to make sure that the measures we have implemented remain appropriate.

 Onward sharing of personal data to organisations other than those named in documentation and data protection agreements is strictly forbidden and such sharing would be considered a data breach.
 All researchers are briefed thoroughly before interviews and observations which includes briefing information on safeguarding and disclosure procedures, to make sure researchers are clear on the process to follow in the event of disclosure and/or data breach.